Skip to Content

 • There are many different grades of matcha powders.
 The most popular ones are (from worst to best quality): culinary, latte, and ceremonial grade.
 Culinary grade is usually best for baking, smoothies, etc. Latte grade is great for enjoying with milk.
 And ceremonial grade will taste delicious with just water.

-• The highest quality matcha is shade-grown, and made from the first spring harvest.
+• The highest quality matcha is shade-grown, has a bright green color, and is made from the first spring harvest.
 2nd and 3rd harvests produce lower-quality matcha (usually labelled culinary grade).

 And so without further ado, here are my final picks from my most favorite to my least favorite.